#4 Introduction to the Command-line

 Navigate up and down in in your filesystem using cd

-and list the respective files per directory with ls
+and list the respective files per directory with ls.
+Where

 can you find your personal documents?
 Print the absolute path with